2020–2021 women's strike protests in Poland: Citizens' legislative initiative

-On 12 November 2020, twelve women's' groups and women members of the Sejm created a committee to write a citizens' legislative initiative Legal abortion without compromises (Legalna aborcja bez kompromisów).
-Women parliamentarians included in the committee included Wanda Nowicka, Katarzyna Kotula, Katarzyna Ueberhan, Monika Falej, Katarzyna Kretkowska, Joanna Senyszyn, Magdalena Biejat, Marcelina Zawisza and Joanna Sheuring–Wielgus.
+On 12 November 2020, twelve women's groups and women members of the Sejm created a committee to write a citizens' legislative initiative Legal abortion without compromises (Legalna aborcja bez kompromisów).
+Women parliamentarians included in the committee included Wanda Nowicka, Katarzyna Kotula, Katarzyna Ueberhan, Monika Falej, Katarzyna Kretkowska, Joanna Senyszyn, Magdalena Biejat, Marcelina Zawisza and Joanna Scheuring–Wielgus.
 The aim was that the draft bill should legalise and decriminalise abortion.
 As of 12 November, the limiting week within pregnancy to which abortion would be allowed remained open to debate.

 Natalia Broniarczyk of Abortion Dream Team stated that it was "finally time to trust [women]" who "took a responsible decision concerning their health and life" and that no restrictive anti-abortion law would prevent women from making their own decisions.
 Marta Lempart of OSK stated that it was possible to falsely claim that anti-abortion law prevented abortions, to pretend that the cost of abortions was unknown, and to pretend to have no friends of friends who had had abortions, but that the Catholic Church and right-wing politicians were responsible for the lies, while the women activists supported reality.